Student Banking Survey 2020 – Results

 Each year, the Student Banking Survey offers a fascinating insight into what students really think about their banks – and this year, there have been some pretty interesting findings.

-Now in its fifth year, the results from our annual Student Banking Survey 2020 are here, reflecting the ever-changing views and banking habits of students in the UK.
+Now in its sixth year, the results from our annual Student Banking Survey 2020 are here, reflecting the ever-changing views and banking habits of students in the UK.

 With responses from 1,752 prospective, current and recent university students, the survey reveals how young people choose their student bank account, use their overdraft, spend cash and much more.